Nonprofits turn to cryptocurrency to help needy Venezuelans

 But a handful of charities are also now using digital currencies to send relief directly to those in need, circumventing banks and companies that handle remittances.
 They've found the ideal testing ground in Venezuela, where the annual inflation rate by some estimates has soared to a staggering 67,000%, forcing millions to scavenge daily to feed themselves.

-"Crypto has the highest likelihood of being helpful to people in places where money is broken" said Joe Waltman, executive director of GiveCrypto, the charity that provided direct transfers to Cordero and more than 100 Venezuelan families in Barquisimeto.
+"Crypto has the highest likelihood of being helpful to people in places where money is broken" said Joe Waltman, executive director of GiveCrypto, the charity that provided direct transfers to Cordero and more than 100 Venezuelan families in Barquisimeto with the aid of EOS Venezuela, a local blockchain developer.
 "And there's probably no better example of broken money right now than Venezuela."

 GiveCrypto's program provided temporary help to vulnerable families by providing them with a weekly deposit worth around $7 — or about the same as Venezuela's monthly minimum wage.
 The organization is also aiming to make people familiar with crypto apps so they can transfer their own earnings into digital currency and use it to buy goods, long after they have stopped receiving free deposits.

-"We want to show that people who are not techies or investors can also benefit from this technology," said Efrain Pineda, the project's manager.
+"We want to show that people who are not techies or investors can also benefit from this technology," said Efrain Pineda, the project's manager and head of operations at EOS Venezuela.
 "Anyone can use crypto to protect themselves from inflation and make their daily life easier."

 While many middle-class Venezuelans already try to protect their savings from hyperinflation by purchasing U.S. dollars and even gold nuggets, saving in crypto offers a solution to store wealth that may be physically safer than holding on to cash or precious metals in a crime-infested country.
 Online platforms that allow Venezuelans to buy and hold U.S. dollars provide a similar service.